 Being able to touch type is the ability of typing without looking at the keyboard.
 When touch-typing, the individual uses all fingers instead of just a few fingers.
 Consequently, typing speed increases dramatically.

 It’s not only transcriptionists and secretaries that benefit from being able to type without looking at the keyboard.
 By concentrating on their thoughts and creative processes rather than the keyboard, all users will focus more on the content of the text, thereby increasing its quality.
 Moreover, touch-typing is less tiring, and less demanding on the brain.
 It also reduces the risk of Repetitive strain injury and Carpal tunnel syndrome.

 Typing tutor software teaches fast and accurate typing through a system of informative lessons and progress tracking.
 We think it is important that learning should be fun, so we have included some typing games in this feature.

-To provide an insight into the quality of software available, we have compiled a list of 5 excellent typing tutors.
+To provide an insight into the quality of software available, we have compiled a list of 10 useful typing tutors.
 Hopefully there will be something of interest for anyone looking to improve their typing skills.
 Here’s our verdict on the software.

 |Read our complete collection of recommended free and open source software.
 Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
 There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.

 There are also fun things to try, hardware, free programming books and tutorials, and much more.